 Master of Science in Oral Sciences

-Interdisciplinary Master's Degree Program in Oral Sciences
+Interdisciplinary Master's Degree Program in Oral Sciences Heading link

 The MS in Oral Sciences prepares the next generation of oral scientists and/or clinicians who will serve as leaders in oral healthcare, and those within their respective dental specialties.
 Graduates of the program will be able to use research skills and knowledge in their career to improve health outcomes for a variety of populations.

-The University of Illinois at Chicago College of Dentistry in conjunction with the Graduate College offers a program of study and research leading to the degree of Master of Science.
+The University of Illinois Chicago College of Dentistry in conjunction with the Graduate College offers a program of study and research leading to the degree of Master of Science.
 The Master of Science in Oral Sciences prepares the next generation of oral scientists and/or dental clinicians and faculty who will serve as leaders in oral health care and those within their respective dental specialties.
 Graduates of the program will be trained to think critically, enabling them to readily apply research skills and knowledge to improve health outcomes for patients.

 MS in Oral Science candidates must complete a minimum of 32 credit hours of course work, of which at least 20 must be devoted to didactic course work.
 Each student must satisfactorily complete an original research project and submit a defended, Graduate College approved thesis or defend a MS Committee approved Capstone Project.